 About The Black Urbanist

 My (late) dad was a key influence in me being interested in the city.
 We used to bike around our working-class neighborhood, walk to the neighborhood ballpark and go downtown to all the festivals.
 He also took me to more school buildings than I would care to share.
-In essence, I grew up with a love of architecture, graded streets, trees, buses, trains and lots of other things in the urban environment.
+In essence, I grew up with a love of architecture, streets, trees, buses, trains and lots of other things in the environment.
 Now I bring this to you in a format that is straightforward about who I am, a black urbanist, a young woman of African-American descent who likes all things built environment, especially when it comes to cities.

 What this blog is NOT: